-From the TSJC website go to the Portal link.
-To login for the first time, use your S# and your 6-digit birth date (mmddyy) as the password at the login screen.
+From the TSJC website go to the Portal link at the bottom of the TSJC home page.
+To log in for the first time, use your S# and your 6-digit birth date (mmddyy) as the password at the login screen.
 You will be asked to reset your password when you first log in, for security purposes.
 You can check e-mail, search and register for classes, pay tuition, view financial aid status, access online courses, and more in the Portal.
-Note: If logging onto a TSJC computer for the first time your user name will be your S# and your password will be your birthday in the form of monthddyyyy.
-(Example: March012012)

-To set up e-mail on the Portal, click on the small mail envelope that says "Student Email" in the upper righthand corner to start the activation process.
+To set up e-mail on the Portal, click on the small mail envelope that says "Student" on the upper menu bar or the "Student Email" icon within the dashboard to start the activation process.
 You will need to choose the Language and Time Zone for your e-mail account before you will be able to access your e-mail.
 All important communications come through your student email so don't delay!
 IT Support Desk Trinidad:(719) 846-5663; IT Support Desk Valley: (719) 589-7105